-Temples, temples everywhere but every single one in ruins.
-Tragic but profoundly impressive.
+Temples, temples everywhere, but every single one in ruins!
+Tragic, but profoundly impressive.
 Aihole (then Aryapura) was the first capital of the Chalukyas until they eventually moved to Badami.
-Established in 450, the site is located on the Malaprabha river in Bagalkot district of North Karnataka.
+Established in 450 CE, the site is located on the Malaprabha river in Bagalkot district of North Karnataka.
 Here the Chalukyas experimented with rock-cut architecture and built temples in myriad designs.
 It was in effect their design lab.
 The styles include Buddhist and Jain structures.

 The Ravanaphadi cave temple came as a pleasant surprise.
-Located in a lonely spot, it is well preserved with spectacular larger than life sculptures of Shiva, Mahishamardini, Ganesh, Varaha and Bhoomidevi.
+Located in a lonely spot, it is well preserved with spectacular larger-than-life sculptures of Shiva, Mahisha-mardini, Ganesha, Varaha and Bhoomidevi.
 The sheer scale and perfection of the work is heart-warming.

 I was glad I sought this place out.
 (The cab driver had expressed surprise when I mentioned Ravanaphadi.)
 And interestingly, my friend Uma and I (two women travellers from Kerala) were the only souls in the region.
 There was silence all around.
 We had the place all to ourselves.
 And we loved it.

 From Ravanaphadi we could see the two-storey Buddhist chaitya in the distance.
 It was on a hilltop with far too many steps to climb.
 We decided to give it the go by.